 Advisor role: implements your withdrawal plan, coordinates RMD readiness, and creates a survivorship strategy.

-Top Retirement Financial Planning Pitfalls in Pembroke Pines, FL (and Simple Fixes)
+Common Retirement Financial Planning Mistakes in Pembroke Pines, FL (and Fixes)

 - Keeping too much cash while inflation chips away value.
 Fix: keep just enough in your emergency and short-term funds.